Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Introduction

-In this work, we propose to use a different family of kernels (with parameters $\nu,h>0$) for implicit surface reconstruction: \Matern kernels \citep{matern1986,stein1999}, see Figures \ref{fig:matern_kernels} and \ref{fig:recons_ns_matern}.
-Contrary to arc-cosine kernels, \Matern kernels are stationary (hence rotation- and translation-invariant), locally-supported (thus leading to sparse Gram matrices), and unify a variety of popular kernel functions, including the Laplace (for $\nu=1/2$) and Gaussian kernel (as $\nu\rightarrow\infty$).
-As we will show, both, from a theoretical \textit{and} practical perspective, \Matern kernels have some intriguing properties which make them particularly well suited for surface reconstruction.
-Most notably, we argue that \Matern kernels allow for \textit{tunable} surface reconstruction in the same way as Fourier feature mappings \citep{tancik2020} enable coordinate-based \textit{Multi-layer Perceptrons} (MLPs) to learn high-frequency functions in low-dimensional domains, effectively overcoming \textit{spectral bias} (the slow convergence towards high-frequency details).
-In addition, our theoretical analysis reveals that, as the layer-width approaches infinity, \Matern kernels are identified with the NTK of two-layer \textsc{Siren} (fully-connected MLPs with sine activation function; \cite{sitzmann2020}) networks---together with Fourier feature mappings the two arguably most influential methods to overcome spectral bias in coordinate-based MLPs.
-Lastly, we establish a connection between arc-cosine and \Matern kernels by showing that the Laplace kernel (\textit{i.e.}, the \Matern kernel with $\nu=1/2$) and the arc-cosine kernel are equal up to an affine transformation when restricted to the hypersphere $\mathbb{S}^{d-1}$.
+In this work, we suggest a different family of kernels (with parameters $\nu,h>0$) for implicit surface reconstruction: \Matern kernels \citep{matern1986,stein1999}, see Figures \ref{fig:matern_kernels} and \ref{fig:recons_ns_matern}.
+Contrary to arc-cosine kernels, \Matern kernels are stationary (hence translation invariant), spatially decaying (thus leading to sparse Gram matrices), and unify a variety of popular kernel functions, including the Laplace and Gaussian kernel.
+As we will show, \Matern kernels have appealing properties, making them the ideal candidate for kernel-based surface reconstruction.
+From a practical perspective, we demonstrate that a simple change of the kernel function from arc-cosine to \Matern leads to a consistently improved reconstruction accuracy and a \textit{significant} speedup.
+From a theoretical perspective, we argue that \Matern kernels allow for \textit{tunable} surface reconstruction in the same way as Fourier feature mappings \citep{tancik2020} enable coordinate-based \textit{Multi-layer Perceptrons} (MLPs) to learn high-frequency functions in low-dimensional domains, effectively overcoming \textit{spectral bias} (the slow convergence towards high-frequency details).
+In addition, we prove that, as the layer-width approaches infinity, with fixed bottom layer weights and under certain initializations, \Matern kernels are identified with the NTK of two-layer \textsc{Siren} (fully-connected MLPs with sine activations; \cite{sitzmann2020}) networks---together with Fourier feature mappings the two arguably most influential methods to overcome spectral bias in coordinate-based MLPs.
+Lastly, we establish a connection between arc-cosine and \Matern kernels by showing that the Laplace (\Matern kernel with $\nu=1/2$) and first-order arc-cosine kernel are equal up to scaling and addition of another kernel function when restricted to the sphere.
+In summary, our key contributions are: \begin{itemize} \item We propose to use \Matern kernels for \textit{tunable} implicit surface reconstruction. \item We theoretically analyze \Matern kernels, relating them to Fourier feature mappings, \textsc{Siren} networks, and arc-cosine kernels.
+Moreover, we derive practical insights into how to choose the tunable bandwidth parameter based on a new bound of the $L_2$ reconstruction error. \item We propose data-dependent (\textit{i.e.}, learnable) \Matern kernels by leveraging the \textit{Neural Kernel Field} (NKF) framework \citep{williams2022}. \end{itemize} Our experimental evaluation reveals that \Matern 1/2 and 3/2 are extremely competitive, outperforming the arc-cosine kernel while being significantly easier to implement (essentially two lines of standard PyTorch code), faster to compute, and scalable.
+In addition to geometry, we show that \Matern kernels surpass the arc-cosine kernel in reconstructing other high-frequency scene attributes, such as texture.
+Finally, we demonstrate that learnable \Matern kernels (1) outperform the data-dependent arc-cosine kernel (as implemented in the original NKF framework) while being more than four times faster to train, and (2) perform almost on par with highly sophisticated and well-engineered NKSR in the noise-free case while having a more than five times shorter training time.